lukaszkups/lukaszkups.net/contents/notes--list/list/2020-02-17-salary-transparency.md

 If you feel that you're being underpaid - check some online sources what's the median salary for your role in the area and try to get a raise.
 If it's impossible to get one, ask yourself what does really makes you want to work for your current employer - if that money difference that you're missing in your salary really makes a changes for your life - maybe it's time to think about looking for a new workplace?

 And speaking about workplace salary transparency, in my opinion knowing how much your current coworkers earn is not really healthy for your relations.
-Let's make it clear: most people are simply jelaous.
+Let's make it clear: most people are simply jealous.
 You might think that's everything ok about having such knowledge, but only if you're making less than your colleagues.
 If you ever dare to earn more - be prepared for bits of jealousy from their side (not always, but still.. you probably know what I mean here).

 I'm aware that there are also differences in salaries based on sex, gender, race, religion and other not-so-really-affecting-developer-work nonsense parameters.
 It's difficult for me to say anything about that (as I'm white, straight man etc.) but I've worked multiple times in places that had salary inconsistencies arising only from negotiating skills.